 Deciduous, Shrubs, Trees

-Native to eastern North America, this upright grower reaches 15 to 30 ft. tall, spreading much wider by suckers.
-Very similar to the species Rhus glabra, but the branches have a velvety coat of short brown hairs—much like antlers of a deer “in velvet.”
-Leaves are divided into 11–31 toothed, 5-in.-long leaflets; foliage is deep green above, grayish beneath, turns yellow orange to rich red in fall.
-Blooms in early summer, bearing 4 to 8-in.-long clusters of tiny greenish blossoms followed by clusters of fuzzy crimson fruits that hang on all winter, gradually turning brown.
+Deciduous shrub or tree.
+Native to eastern North America, this upright grower reaches 15–30 ft. tall, spreading much wider by suckers.
+Very similar to R. glabra, but the branches have a velvety coat of short brown hairs—much like antlers of a deer “in velvet.”
+Leaves are divided into 11 to 31 toothed, 5-in.-long leaflets; foliage is deep green above, grayish beneath, turns yellow orange to rich red in fall.
+Blooms in early summer, bearing 4–8-in.-long clusters of tiny greenish blossoms followed by clusters of fuzzy crimson fruits that hang on all winter, gradually turning brown.